 So, this is what Hemsworth does when he isn’t Thor, huh?

 I am a huge fan of unapologetically violent movies.
 I like the hard-hitting, adrenaline-pumping scenes, that at the end of the sequence, you realize you weren’t breathing.
 The more realistic it looks, the better.
 This movie was ALL THAT, and more.
-The Raid 2 is one of my best all-time movies.
+The Raid 2 is one of my all-time best movies.
 It is not for the squeamish at all.
 Every single action scene in that movie is intense.
 Asians don’t mess around when it comes to this genre.

 This movie, Extraction, is all this, and a little more on top.
 There is intensity, aggression, amazingly choreographed sequences, and Hemsworth like you have NEVER seen him before.
 Let’s talk about him in this movie for a bit.